CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 * [Running Simulation](#running-simulation)
 * [Developing Status](#developing-status)
 ## Introduction
 PRIME20 is a coarse-grained, implicit-solvent, intermediate-resolution protein model that was developed by the Hall group at North Carolina State University.
 The model was designed to be used with discontinuous molecular dynamics simulations (DMD) to investigate self-assembly of short peptides from their random denatured states.
 PRIME20 contains geometric and energetic parameters that describe the sidechain-sidechain interactions of all 20 natural amino acids.
 In PRIME20, each amino acid is represented by four beads: one for the amino group (NH), one for the alpha carbon (CαH), one for the carbonyl group (CO), and one for the side chain (R).
 DMD/PRIME20 simulation systems are canonical ensemble (NVT) with constant number of molecules (N), simulation box volume (V) and simulation temperature (T).
 Temperature is maintaned by using Anderson thermostat.
 Neutral pH water solvent is described implicitly within the force-field.
 Peptides that are built and simulated by PRIME20 are capped at both terminus.
-DMD/PRIME20 has been used successfully to simulate spontaneous α-helix, β-sheet, and amyloid fibril formation starting from the denatured conformations of peptides such as prion proteins fragments, tau protein fragments, Aβ16-22 peptides, and  Aβ17-42 peptides.
+DMD/PRIME20 has been used successfully to simulate spontaneous α-helix, β-sheet, and amyloid fibril formation starting from the denatured conformations of peptides such as prion proteins fragments[1][2], tau protein fragments[3], Aβ16-22 peptides[4][5][6], and  Aβ17-36 peptides[7].
+DMD/PRIME20 is also used with PepAD - a peptide design software, to discover amyloid-forming peptides [8].

 ## Requirement and Installation
 - The package has been developed since 2001 using Fortran90